Skip To Main Content

  Students who receive a D or F in a DE class are required to pay the cost of the class back to the district office.

  CMC and BMHS have different drop dates.
-Students will follow BMHS drop date which is within the first 5 days after a semester begins.
+Students will follow the BMHS drop date, which is within the first 5 days after a semester begins.
 A student who drops a DE class after the BMHS drop date will receive a WF unless there are extenuating circumstances.